5 Critical Marketing Metrics

 This metric assesses how consistently faithful a customer is.
 After all, bringing in new customers is more expensive than keeping current, so what it behooves to find out why the faithful customers are staying faithful.
 Business and marketing strategies change around the Customer Retention Rate.

 Clearly, using the marketing metrics in sync with one another can yield valuable information about the growth of a business and the direction it's heading in (up or down).
-It's the same thing with local SEO such as Indianapolis SEO, just applying the metrics differently.
+It's the same thing with local IndianaPolis seo, just applying the metrics differently.